727800350/note/cs/go_topic/design.md

 - keeping allocation that are still in-use

 As of version 1.12, Go uses a non-generational, concurrent, tri-color, mark and sweep collector.
+If the machine is a multiprocessor, the collector runs on a separate CPU core in parallel with the main program.

 Three phases of the gargage collector